AdrianDDS/AdrianDDS/README.md

 When I'm not in from of my pc watching unreal baking lights I:

-- :sunrise_over_mountains: Like to climb
+- 🌄 Like to climb

 - ⚜️ Am a monitor of a scout group

 - 💥 Love reading comics & manga (and someday I would like to find time to learn how to draw too)

-## :mailbox: Contact me in :
+## 📫 Contact me in :

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=plastic&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/adrián-delgado-del-sol/)](https://linkedin.com/in/adrián-delgado-del-sol)
 [![Twitter](https://img.shields.io/badge/-Twitter_-%231DA1F2.svg?style=plastic&logo=Twitter&logoColor=white&link=https://twitter.com/Adrian_Delgado_/)](https://twitter.com/Adrian_Delgado_)